 Through a number of landmark studies you will explore various themes in psychology and the impact they have had on the world we live in today.
 Studies are on a range of topics including brain plasticity, obedience and disobedience, understanding disorders, the development of moral thinking and memory.

 Component 1: Research Methods.
 This component is intended to introduce and develop a knowledge and understanding of the process of planning, conducting, analysing and reporting psychological research across a range of experimental and non-experimental methodologies and techniques.

 You will develop many employability skills through A level Psychology, such as team working, problem solving, data analysis, presentation skills, and how to carry out research.
-Psychology can lead to many careers including clinical psychology, counselling, educational psychology, forensic psychology, and occupational psychology.
+Psychology can lead to a wide variety of careers including clinical psychology, counselling, educational psychology, forensic psychology, and occupational psychology.
 It is a useful subject for any career involving people, and is studied as part of other university courses, such as Education, Sport Studies, Business Studies, Medicine, Nursing, Speech Therapy, Occupational Therapy, and Media Studies.
-Psychology can also be used as a science subject for entry to many higher education courses, including medicine.
+Psychology can also be used as a science subject for entry to many degrees, including medicine.

 Did you know?